FabSwingers.com

 I have the mirena coil and have done for about 7/8 years night sweats are bad but I do have leukemia aswell as menopause I have hrt patches and pills

-By *sleWightCoupleCouple 9 weeks ago
+By *sleWightCoupleCouple over a year ago

 Ryde